A Behaviour and Disease Model of Testing and Isolation: Behaviour and Disease (BaD) model for symptomatic testing

-Our pathogen dynamical framework is built upon the standard SEIRS compartmental framework: susceptible individuals ($S$) become exposed ($E$), progress to an infectious state ($I$, $A$ or $T$ as explained below) and then recover ($R$), with a non-zero rate of waning immunity meaning that recovered individuals can become susceptible again.
-To account for symptomatic testing behaviour, we further split the infectious class into asymptomatics (or pauci-symptomatics) labelled $A$, and symptomatics who are labelled $I$ if they do not seek \textit{or} do not receive a positive test, and $T$ if they seek \textit{and} receive a positive test.
-The transitions between epidemiological states follow the standard SEIRS framework, while the changes in testing behaviour are governed by the rates of behaviour uptake ($\omega$) and abandonment ($\alpha$).
-Figure~\ref{fig:compartmental_diagram} shows the structure of this model.
+Our pathogen dynamical framework is built upon the standard SEIRS compartmental framework: susceptible individuals ($S$) become exposed ($E$) at a rate $\lambda$ (defined below), progress to an infectious state ($I$, $A$ or $T$ as explained below) at a rate $\sigma$ and then recover ($R$) at a rate $\gamma$, with a non-zero rate of waning immunity $\nu$ meaning that recovered individuals can become susceptible again.
+The rate $\lambda$ captures the force of infection, whereas $\sigma^{-1}$, $\gamma^{-1}$ and $\nu^{-1}$ capture the average latent, infectious, and immune periods, respectively.
+To account for symptomatic testing behaviour, we split the infectious class into asymptomatics (or pauci-symptomatics) labelled $A$ with probability $p_A$, and symptomatics.
+Symptomatics are further subdivided and are labelled $T$ with probability $p_T$ if they seek \textit{and} receive a positive test, and $I$ otherwise.
+The value $p_A$ captures the probability of being asymptomatic, whereas $p_T$ captures the effectiveness of the test, as defined previously.
+The transitions between epidemiological states follow the standard SEIRS framework, while the changes in testing behaviour are governed by the rates of behavioural uptake ($\omega$) and abandonment ($\alpha$).

-Let $B(t)$ denote the proportion of the population at time $t$ that would test if showing symptoms, and $N(t)$ denote the proportion that would not.
+Let $B(t)$ denote the proportion of the population at time $t$ that intend to test if showing symptoms, and $N(t)$ denote the proportion that do not.
 We will henceforth mostly suppress explicit dependence on $t$ for notational compactness.
 For each state class $X \in \{S, E, I, A, R\}$, $X_{N}$ and $X_{B}$ denote the proportions of non-behavers and behavers, respectively.
 Additionally, let the proportion of symptomatic individuals who seek testing and test positive be $T$.

-We adopt the same functional forms for the rates of behaviour uptake and behaviour loss as the original BaD model \cite{Ryan:2024}.
-The rate of behaviour uptake is governed by
+We adopt similar functional forms for the rates of behavioural uptake and behaviour loss as in the original BaD model \cite{Ryan:2024}, with one key difference in behavioural uptake.
+The rate of behavioural uptake is governed by

-where $\phi_1$ represents the influence of social contagion on testing behaviour, $\phi_2$ accounts for behaviour uptake driven by the perception of illness threat, and $\omega_3$ captures spontaneous adoption of the behaviour.
+where $\phi_1$ ($\omega_1$) represents the influence of social contagion on testing behaviour, $\phi_2$ ($\omega_2$) accounts for behavioural uptake driven by the perception of illness threat, and $\omega_3$ captures spontaneous adoption of the behaviour.
+Here, perception of illness threat is influenced by the prevalence of positive tests in the population ($T$, highlighted in Figure \ref{fig:compartmental_diagram}) as opposed to the prevalence of infection ($I_N + I_B + T$) in the BaD model \cite{Ryan:2024}, which also did not capture asymptomatics.
 The rate of behaviour loss is